feliperfdev/feliperfdev/README.md

 ### Hi there 👋

-- 🤖 I intend to join an scientific research at Machine Learning and Computer Vision area
+- 🤖 I intend to join an scientific research at Machine Learning and Computer Vision field
 - 👨‍💻 I’m learning Python for Machine Learning and Computer Vision
 - 📚 Student at CENTRO UNIVERSITÁRIO SENAI CIMATEC
 - ⚡ Love basketball 🏀